High Energy giving Foods

 – Support brain function too (which consumes a lot of our body’s energy)

-Iron– Vital for the formation of haemoglobin in our red blood cells
+– Vital for the formation of hemoglobin in our red blood cells

 – Adequate levels of iron in the blood are essential to prevent fatigue and maintain high energy levels.